The Jero Yurt: Origins

 The new design, it transpired, was a fifth of the weight of a traditional design.
 It was so compact that it would fit in the back of a hatchback.
 Although the design was cut on a CNC machine, the use of high quality wood and the unique uniformity and details that we could achieve created a yurt that blended traditional principles with modern craft and manufacturing.
 Yurts make beautiful retreats, homes, guest bedrooms and wilderness boltholes, and are the envy of every festival-goer, and this one, we think, bought them into the modern age.

-If you’re interested in purchasing a Jero Yurt, please get in touch.
+If you’re interested in purchasing a Jero Yurt, please get in touch, or check out our other products.